-Disclaimer: This post is about seeing the Canadian Badlands Passion Play in Drumheller,.
-A Passion Play is the Biblical story of Jesus Christ, and as such holds significance for many people.
-I am refer to characters and events in this post within the context of a theatrical performance.
-This is not an endorsement of any religious or non-religious organisation.
+Disclaimer: This post is about seeing the Canadian Badlands Passion Play Drumheller, Alberta.
+A Passion Play is a production of the Biblical story of Jesus Christ, and as such holds significance for many people.
+The characters and events in this post within the context of a theatrical performance.
+This post is not an endorsement of any religious or non-religious organization.

 My Birthday Trip to Drumheller

 You’ll notice that I wrote most Passion Plays are usually held around Easter.
 The one in Drumheller is in July.
 Why?
-Holding an outdoor Passion Play during Spring involves fickle weather.
-While weather in July isn’t always perfect, it’s usually pretty close.
+Having an outdoor show during spring involves fickle weather.
+While the weather in July isn’t always perfect, it’s usually pretty close.

 - Rain Poncho.
 Note that umbrellas aren’t allowed because they block the view of people behind you.

 The venue is outside, but it is at an amphitheatre, which is also used for other events in the summer.
-It’s a cool venue.
+It’s a neat venue.
 There is a stage, but the set goes out way beyond this.
-The seats are wooden benches, but I was pretty surprised at how nice they were.
+The seats are wooden benches, but I was pretty surprised at how relatively comfortable they were.
 These are not the most comfortable seats ever, but they’re not bad.
-If you wanted to you could buy seat cushions to sit on..
+If you wanted you could buy seat cushions to sit on.
 Tickets here have assigned seating.
-I’m tall and I often find my knees will cramp up because of a lack of leg room between rows, but that wasn’t an issue here.
+I’m tall, and I often find my knees will cramp up because of a lack of leg room between rows, but that wasn’t an issue here.

 This play is set against the ancient geological rocks of the Canadian Badlands.
 This makes seeing this show a unique experience.
-Since this is an outdoor show weather changes, like thunder and sudden rain storms, can occur.
-This could add an interesting element to the show.
+Since this is an outdoor show weather changes, like thunderstorms, can occur.
+This could add an exciting element to the show.
 As mentioned before the weather was beautiful and calm during my performance.
-While there is a main stage used for a lot of the show, it’s not the only thing to focus on.
-During several parts the performers would run up from behind the hills.
+While there is a central stage used for a lot of the show, it’s not the only thing to focus on.
+During several parts, the performers would run up from behind the hills.
 At one point I thought “damn these actors run a lot in this show.”
 I won’t spoil anything, but the setting definitely helped add a unique impact to the finale.

 The People Involved

 What was even weirder was the photo ops with the actors.
 During intermission actors, playing Roman soldiers, stood outside the main stage.
 I can’t tell you how many people in the audience went up to take photos standing next to the actors.
-Same thing happened after the show (lots of people wanted pictures with Jesus).
+The same thing happened after the show (lots of people wanted pictures with the actor playing Jesus).
 This seemed weird to me because these people are only actors.
 I’m all for going up to performers after a show and telling them that you enjoyed the experience.
-Queuing to get a selfie with an actor playing Jesus seems so weird to me.
-To each his/her own though.
+Queuing to get a selfie with an actor playing Jesus seems strange.
+To each their own though.

-This isn’t the only place to see great theatre in the Albertan Badlands.
+This isn’t the only place to see great theatre in the Alberta Badlands.
 Nearby Rosebud, Alberta has a great professional theatre program with shows (in an indoor venue) year round.
-You can read about my experience in Rosebud.
+Read about my experience in Rosebud.

 Have you been to Drumheller?
 Would you see the Canadian Badlands Passion Play?